-Have you ever found yourself writing up a proposal and all of a sudden become confused by what is it you are exactly trying to solve?
+Have you ever found yourself writing up a marketing proposal and all of a sudden become confused by the problem you are trying to solve?

 What is a problem statement?

-A problem statement aims to state out the challenges faced by your client.
+A problem statement states the challenges faced by your client.
 The statement may include workflow bottlenecks, resource challenges, or fundamental difficulties, such as understanding a customer base.
-The problem statement is just that– restating the issue; it should not include any goals or objectives that they wish to achieve.
+The problem statement is just that– restating the issue; it should not include any goals or objectives that they wish to achieve– yet.

-You either reaffirm that you understand the problem, which is great because now you can now appropriately formulate your solutions.
-Demonstrating an initiative to take further research into the specifics of their business will go a long way in forming trust between you and your potential client.
+- You either reaffirm that you understand the problem, so you can now appropriately customize your solutions.
+Tailoring your offering goes a long way in forming trust between you and your potential client.

 - You realize you need more information.
-If you’re writing your problem statement and realize that you that you don’t know it thoroughly, you may be prompted to highlight to your potential client that you don’t really have a handle on it, and therefore prompt a discussion about it that gets everyone aligned.
-Your willingness to work together to dig deeper into the root cause of this issue helps build transparency which is key to any long term client relationship.
+If you’re writing your problem statement and realize that you that you don’t understand the issue thoroughly, ask your client for clarity, to get everyone aligned.
+Your willingness to work together to dig deeper into the root cause of the issue helps build trust and transparency, which are key to any long-term client relationship.

 Your client claims they want to grow their revenue and net promoter score.
 As an agency, you get excited because you know exactly what you’re going to do.
 You know for sure that you have proven marketing strategies in your arsenal that will exceed your client’s expectations.

-We forget to analyse the problem and skip straight to implementing a solution as quick as possible.
-But it’s okay.
-Our minds have been hardwired to think fast, and more of us have now become aware of concerns about efficiency and solving problems with agility.
+We often forget to analyze the problem and skip straight to implementing a solution as quickly as possible.
+And it’s no wonder.
+Our minds have been hardwired to think fast, solving problems efficiently and with agility.

-According to Corey Phelps, coauthor of Cracked it!
-How to solve big problems and sell solutions; jumping to a solution can become a potential stumbling block.
-When rushing to a solution, you narrow your lens.
-You become fixated on this one solution, believing that it will achieve the results for your client.
-However, the solution might not even be the most appropriate measure for the problem and you end up not even achieving the results as promised.
+According to Corey Phelps, co-author of Cracked it!
+How to solve big problems and sell solutions, jumping to a solution can become a potential stumbling block.
+When rushing to a solution, you narrow your perception.
+You become fixated on this one solution, believing that it will achieve the desired results for your client.
+However, the solution might not be the most appropriate measure for the problem, and thus you end up not delivering the results as promised.

-When solving complex problems, businesses must stay within the problem space first, sometimes known as the “front end,” in order to get a deeper understanding of the challenge your client seeks to solve.
+When solving complex problems, spend ample time within the problem space, sometimes known as the “front end,” to gain a deeper understanding of the challenge your client seeks to solve.

-Too often, clients may be fascinated by what your agency has to offer but will still question whether it is something they need.
-When defining the problem, you are helping your client realise what’s exactly going wrong with their business and why.
-Doing so will assist your client in understanding the relevance of your solution and help your solution stand out from the rest, especially when clients are tight on time or are approached by multiple other agencies.
+Too often, buyers may be fascinated by what your company has to offer but still question if it is something they need and solves their pain.
+When defining the problem, you are also helping your client realize what’s exactly going wrong in their business and why.
+Additionally, you’re assisting your client in understanding the relevance of your solution and helping your brand stand out from the rest, especially when clients are tight on time, innundated with messages, or are talking to multiple vendors.